LTLA/gesel-manuscript/paper.md

 While common, this backend-based architecture is subject to a number of concerns around cost, scalability, latency, and data ownership.
 The application maintainer is responsible for provisioning, deploying, monitoring and maintaining a backend server, which requires both money and time.
 The maintainer is also responsible for scaling up the backend compute in response to increased usage, further increasing costs in an unpredictable manner.
-The user-supplied lists need to be transferred to the backend and the results need to be transferred back, introducing latency to the user experience.
+The user-supplied lists need to be transferred to the backend and the results need to be transferred back to the client, introducing latency to the user experience.
 Finally, the fact that the user's inputs are accessible to the backend introduces potential issues of data ownership, e.g., for confidential biomarker lists or signatures.

 Here, we present `gesel` (https://npmjs.com/package/gesel), a Javascript library for gene set enrichment analyses that operates fully inside the client.